bigmlcom/bigmler/docs/index.rst

 - look for the ``metadata.json`` file located in the ``my_package`` directory.
-- parse the JSON, identify it defines a script and look for its code in the ``code.whizzml`` file
+- parse the JSON, identify that it defines a script and look for its code in the ``code.whizzml`` file
 - create the corresponding BigML script resource, adding as arguments the ones provided in ``inputs``, ``outputs``, ``name`` and ``description``.